Words and phrases to avoid in IELTS essays.

 To see more detail about outline sentences in IELTS writing click this link here.

 Click here for a lesson on writing thesis statements.

 6. Cliches in a conclusion

-I have seen this quite a lot when marking essays mainly in the conclusion.
+I have seen this quite a lot in the conclusion.
 The student usually thinks they have to impress the examiner with ‘high level’ phrases such as:

 Click here to see a lesson on how to write conclusions in writing task 2.

 7. Using informal phrases to state your opinion

 All IELTS essays are asking for a position, check the instruction words first as some ask for your direct opinion.

 If the question asks you or your then it is asking clearly for your opinion such as: ‘To what extent do you agree or disagree?’ / What is your view’ / Do you agree or disagree? / What is your opinion?

 Click here for more detail on when to give an opinion in an IELTS essay.